 Watching a repo

-The simplest way to make sure you know about any changes to a repo is to Watch the repo.
-You can do that, even if you have not Cloned a local copy.
+The simplest way to make sure you know about any changes to a repo is to watch it.
+You can do that, even if you do not clone a local copy of the repo.

-To Watch a repository
+To watch a repo, perform the following steps:

 In Internet Explorer, navigate to the repo on GitHub.

-Click Watch, and under Notifications, select Watching.
+Click Watch, and then under Notifications, select Watching.

-To unWatch a repository
+To quit watching a repo, perform the following steps:

 In Internet Explorer, navigate to the repo on GitHub.

-Click Watch, and under Notifications, select Not watching.
+Click Watch, and then under Notifications, select Not watching.

-You can also choose the Ignoring option under the Watch drop-down list.
-However, this means you receive no notifications, even if someone @mentions you in a discussion.
+Note: You can select the Ignoring option under the Watch drop-down list.
+However, this means that you receive no notifications, even if another user includes you in a discussion with the mention functionality and your GitHub user name.
+Therefore, you should be careful configuring the Ignoring option..

 Suggesting changes and collaborating on a repo

-Using GitHub provides an easy-to-use method of collaborating with Microsoft Learning on the courses you are interested in.
+GitHub makes it easy to collaborate with other Microsoft Learning users on the courses in which you are interested.

-You can modify your own copy of the lab materials and submit the change to Microsoft Learning so that they can incorporate your updates:
+You can modify your own copy of the lab materials, and then submit your changes to Microsoft Learning so that they can incorporate your updates.
+You might want to modify your lab materials if:

-If you find a mistake in a lab,
+You find a mistake in a lab.

-the UI has changed since the lab was created,
+The UI has changed since the lab was created.

-or, if you think that the lab can be improved.
+You think that the lab needs improvements or modifications.

-You do this by branching the repo, making updates in your branch, and then submitting a Pull request to the main (master) branch.
-Microsoft Learning, other MCTs, and other GitHub users, can review your changes and comment on them.
+To modify lab materials, you should branch the repo, make updates in your branch, and then submit a pull request to the main (master) branch.
+This allows Microsoft Learning staff, and other MCTs and GitHub users to review, and comment on, your changes.

-You can review and comment on the changes other users make.
-Microsoft Learning can then approve and merge changes into the master branch.
-When they do, any user who is watching the repo is notified of the change.
+You can review and comment on changes that other users make, and Microsoft Learning staff then approves and merges these changes into the master branch.
+This action notifies any user who is watching the repo that a change has occurred.

-To create a repo Branch
+To create a repo branch:

 In Internet Explorer, navigate to the repo on GitHub.

-Click Branch :branchname, and from the Branches list, select the branch you want to copy.
+Click Branch :branchname, and then from the Branches list, select the branch you want to copy.

-If there is only one branch, the Branch drop-down shows Branch: master and the only Branch available is master.
+If there is only one branch, the Branch drop-down list shows Branch: master, and the only branch that is available is master.

-In the blank text box, type the name of the branch you want to create.
+In the blank text box, type the name of the branch that you want to create.

 Click Create branch: new branch name when it appears.

-To delete a repo Branch
+To delete a repo branch:

 In Internet Explorer, navigate to the repo on GitHub.